-Screw on the wheel bolts in position and tighten them loosely with a box spanner.
+Screw on the wheel bolts and tighten slightly with the box spanner.

 The wheel bolts should be clean and easily screwed.
 Before fitting the spare wheel, inspect the wheel condition and hub mounting surfaces.
 These surfaces must be clean before fitting the wheel.